ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-8x-nav">Nav</h4>

 - `getLength` returns `Promise<number>` instead of `<number>`.
 This method was not previously available in Nav's TypeScript interface, but developers could still access it by casting Nav as `any`.
-Applications that do that will need to make sure to `await` `getLength` before accessing the returned value.
+Developers should ensure they `await` their `getLength` call before accessing the returned value.

 <h4 id="version-8x-picker">Picker</h4>